-If you don’t know how to reconcile a bank statement you’re not alone.
-Many people (at all levels of financial sophistication and capacity) don’t have a clue when it comes to reconciling their bank account.)
+Now, don’t worry if you don’t know how to reconcile your bank statement.
+You’re not alone.
+Many people at all levels of financial sophistication and capacity are clueless when it comes to reconciling their bank account.

 If you take a few minutes now to learn how to do it and then become willing to practice – and even make mistakes – you’ll soon find out: